Good taste doesn’t exist. It is our taste. We have to be proud of it. — Franco Moschino (1950-1994).

 Franco Moschino almost worked at the family iron foundry business.

-As a boy, Franco loved going to the iron foundry that his family ran, and his parents had high hopes that he would one day go on to work there himself.
+Franco loved going to the iron foundry that his family ran as a boy, and his parents had high hopes that he would one day go on to work there himself.

 But Franco set his sights beyond the foundry and had a love for the fine arts, and always dreamed of becoming a painter.